Delicate-Butterflies/Bangazon-API/README.md

 - clone the project down ```git clone```
 - run ```npm install``` from the root of the directory to install all the dependencies
 - set up the database using ```db:reset``` command in terminal

+## How to get started?
+- make your own .env file at the root of the project using .env.example file as a guide.